-The quality of this reconstruction can be judged from a comparison of the modelled irradiance in Ly- $\alpha$ line with available measurements by UARS/SUSIM between 1991 and 2005 and a composite time series compiled by Woods et al. [2000].
-The composite comprises the measurements from the Atmospheric Explorer E (AE-E, 1977-1980), the Solar Mesosphere Explorer (SME, 1981-1989), UARS SOL-STICE (1991-2001), and the Solar EUV Experiment (SEE) on TIMED (Thermosphere, Ionosphere, Mesosphere Energetics and Dynamic Mission launched in 2001).
-The gaps are filled in using proxy models based on Mg core-to-wing and F10.7 indices, and the F10.7 model is also used to extrapolate the data set back in time.
-All 3 series are plotted in Fig. 7, with panels a and b showing daily and 3-month smoothed data, respectively.
-The model is represented by the red line, SUSIM data by green, and the composite record by the blue line.
-As in the case of the TSI, due to the missing ephemeral regions from cycle 24, the model gives too low Ly- $\alpha$ irradiance values from roughly 2005 onwards, so that we stop comparing its output with the data around then.
+from the Atmospheric Explorer E (AE-E; 1977-1980), the Solar Mesosphere Explorer (SME; 1981-1989), UARS SOLSTICE (1991-2001), and the Solar EUV Experiment (SEE) on TIMED (Thermosphere, Ionosphere, Mesosphere Energetics and Dynamic Mission launched in 2001).
+The gaps are filled in using proxy models on the basis of Mg core-to-wing and F10.7 indices, and the F10.7 model is also used to extrapolate the data set back in time.
+All three series are plotted in Figure 7, with Figures 7a and 7b showing daily and 3-month smoothed data, respectively.
+The model is represented by the red line, SUSIM data by the green line, and the composite record by the blue line.
+As in the case of the TSI, owing to the missing ephemeral regions from cycle 24, the model gives too low Ly- α irradiance values from roughly 2005 onward, so that we stop comparing its output with the data around then.
 By the model design, the magnitude of the solar cycle variation agrees better with the SUSIM data than with the composite [see Krivova et al., 2009a].
-The correlation coefficients are 0.85 between the daily-sampled model and the SUSIM data and 0.89 between the model and the composite record.
+The correlation coefficients are 0.85 between the daily sampled model and the SUSIM data and 0.89 between the model and the composite record.
 For the 3-month smoothed records, the correlation between the model and the composite by Woods et al. [2000] is 0.95.
-Note, however, that as discussed in Sect.
-3, the shape of the cycles cannot be reproduced very accurately by the model design, so that times of activity minima and maxima may differ from the real ones by about a year or two.
-A complete Ly- $\alpha$ time series since 1610 is displayed in Fig. 8.
-Averaged over 11 years, Ly- $\alpha$ irradiance has increased by almost 50% since the end of the Maunder minimum.
+Note, however, that as discussed in section 3, the shape of the cycles cannot be reproduced very accurately by the model design, so that times of activity minima and maxima may differ from the real ones by about 1-2 years.
+A complete Ly- α time series since 1610 is displayed in Figure 8.
+Averaged over 11 years, Ly- α irradiance has increased by almost 50% since the end of the Maunder minimum.